 - Manages key relationships with both internal and external stakeholders and represent CARE Vanuatu and project partners in all relevant forums at national and regional level

 Required qualifications and skills:

-- Minimum Bachelor’s degree in Social studies, Gender studies (or equivalent) and/ or minimum 5-7 years relevant work experience, preferably in community based development work and/or activity implementation with an International Non-Government Organisation (INGO);
+- Minimum Bachelor’s degree with a gender equality and/or community development focus; and/ or 5-7 years relevant work experience, preferably for an International Non-Government Organisation (INGO)

-- Demonstrated decision making, problem solving, planning, analytical and influencing skills;
+- Demonstrated strong leadership, decision making, problem solving, planning, analytical and influencing skills